These are the final 4 words of the Lord’s Prayer (Mt. 6: 9-13) – but what do they mean?

 C. S. Lewis: “Created from nothing, creation rests upon nothing; it depends totally for its existence upon the will of God alone, by which it was called into being.
 Yet rather than allowing it to relapse into nothingness, God acts to ensure its stability: ‘…and thus not suffer what would otherwise have happened, I mean a relapse into non-existence…”

 Existence and non-existence are not reciprocal terms.
 Something that exists is always in danger of no longer existing whereas something that no longer exists can never exist again: the information is lost forever.
-In fact, something that no longer exists never did exist since information is a measure of existence.
+In fact, something that no longer exists never did exist since information is the measure of existence.

 Of course, as Christians we do not believe that this is possible.
 It’s not possible because God is Being, God is Good, and God is not subject to annihilation.
 But without God, it not only could happen, it would happen…and it would have already happened!
 Does that fill in the blanks for you, Ludwig?